Sepp Blatter: Post FIFA

 Blatter has been critical of football's leadership since his departure from FIFA, specifically criticising FIFA president Gianni Infantino and UEFA president Aleksander Čeferin.
 Blatter noted that when he had started working in FIFA, the organization was poor and was not the powerhouse it is today and admits he played a major role in the commercialisation of football, which has led to an increase in non-sports sponsors.
 Blatter stated that awarding the 2022 FIFA World Cup to Qatar was a mistake.
 Blatter has been critical of the expansion and creation of tournaments like the FIFA World Cup, UEFA Champions League, UEFA Europa League, UEFA Conference League, FIFA Club World Cup, and UEFA Nations League and has warned that oversaturation, rising costs, and fan violence could cause interest in football to drop.
 Blatter also criticised the awarding of the 2030 FIFA World Cup to six countries in three continents (Argentina, Morocco, Paraguay, Portugal, Spain, and Uruguay), stating the tournament would lose its identity.
 Blatter also criticised the 2034 FIFA World Cup in Saudi Arabia, saying that it would go against the human rights and democracy that make up FIFA's values while giving Saudi Arabia increasing influence in football as well as the bidding process for both 2030 and 2034 that was designed to favor Saudi Arabia.
+Blatter also supported a boycott of the 2026 FIFA World Cup matches in United States due to tensions between the Trump administration and the rest of the world.
+He cited concerns over the Trump administration's restrictive immigration policies and the treatment of protesters and migrants as reasons fans should avoid travelling to the tournament and raised questions about the suitability of the United States as a host nation.

+Blatter also criticized FIFA Forward Enterprise, a plan to sell the operations of FIFA's tournaments to a third party, claiming that the relationship between Infantino and US President Donald Trump had reached a "financial dimension" that was damaging to football and arguing that nobody had the right to sell the sport.